Can you stop renters from setting off fireworks on your property?

 This requires being more proactive, but it might prevent more dangerous use of fireworks in situations that are out of your control.
 A designated place and time for fireworks can help you take fire prevention steps and avoid noise complaints.

 Do you have questions about what rules you can set, what’s allowed in your area, or your liability if you allow fireworks?
-Reach out to a Rocket Lawyer On Call® attorney for answers to your rental property questions.
+Reach out to a Rocket Lawyer network attorney for affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.